anup92k/scripts/docker/README.md

 If you run this script using any argument
 (ex : `update_dc_containers.sh lol`),
 it will only work on the current directory

+Update (2023-02-18) :
+Make it work in directory so file like `docker-compose.override.yml` will be processed too.

 ### Configuration file (optional)